u-sb/nginx-source/debian/modules/http-lua/README.markdown

 ngx_http_lua_module - Embed the power of Lua into Nginx HTTP Servers.

-This module is a core component of OpenResty.
-If you are using this module, then you are essentially using OpenResty :)

 *This module is not distributed with the Nginx source.* See [the installation instructions](#installation).

 Table of Contents